 - The additional analyses proposed following the probabilities are both a synthesis of the reasoning put forward by forecasters, and the analyses of the journalist of the editorial staff of Le Point Afrique who treated them

 Individual forecasters place bets on outcomes and receive payouts based on their success.
+The best forecasters are given more weight in the final mix.

 - Intel, Hewlett Packard, Ford, Eli Lilly, and EDF (Electricité de France) have used prediction markets to anticipate KPIs, market shifts, sales volumes, a product’s chances of success, and delays in projects.